connorgillis/ProjectsPortfolio/README.md

 #Portfolio

 This is a non-production copy of the project repository.
 Check it out live @ www.connorgillis.me
 Note: settings.py has been modified.
-Google API keys, email server information, and django secret-keys have been obfuscated for the time being until I can append integration instructions into this readme.
+Google API keys, email server information, and django secret-keys have been removed or set as env. variables for the time being until I can append integration instructions into this readme.

 ## Overview